zelon88/HRCloud2/README.md

 -Includes "Uber Gallery" App for viewing images.

--Includes "Executor" App giving Admins the ability to execute Bash code on the server remotely.
+-Includes "Executor" App giving Admins the ability to remotely execute Bash code on the server.

 -Automatic Updates (downloads latest updates from Github and installs itself).